hargoniX/bachelor/thesis/thesis.typ

 ```]

 Traits in Rust fulfill a similar purpose to interfaces in languages like Java.
-However, they are strongly inspired by type classes from languages like Haskell
+However, they are strongly inspired by type classes from languages like Haskell,
 and thus provide a few extra features on top of the classical interface concept.

 Declaring an interface style trait like `Drop` from above looks like this: